-Dungeon-Dwellers.info is a site dedicated to the miniatures, box sets, paint 'n' plays, blister packs, and other related products produced for the Dungeon Dwellers line.
+This site is dedicated to the miniatures, box sets, paint 'n' plays, blister packs, and other related products produced for the Dungeon Dwellers line by Heritage USA.
 Heritage USA was a miniatures and gaming company that was created by the merger of two companies; Heritage Models (owned by Jim Oden and Cleve Burton) and Custom Cast (owned by Duke Seifried; aka Uncle Duke) in 1977.
 The Dungeon Dwellers line began production in the later months of 1979 (showing up in dealer catalogs in the winter of 1980), and continued production until the business closed in the summer of 1982.

 The "Green Box Sets" area has information on all the early Dungeon Dwellers Box Sets; including the miniatures, painting guides, and other items related to the contents of these sets.